 Now that we have a basic definition, let’s dive in a little deeper.
 This post will cover:

-- The five stages of a sales pipeline:
+- The five stages of a typical sales pipeline

 - Pipeline metrics you need to track